ktye/plot/README.md

-# plot - high level plot package
+# plot - create interactive raster plots

-Plot is a plot package for Go that is one level above gonum/plot.
+Plot is a plot package for Go that creates interactive plots on images.

 ## Planned features

+- plot types
+  - xy, polar, amplitude phase, foto, raster (heatmap)
 - interactive plots
   - zoom, pan, select, lineinfo
   - connected to table as an advanced kind of legend